and05gt/admin-dashboard-frontend/README.md

 Project consists of the following pages:

+- Log in: the user can log in using their email address and password.
 - Dashboard: displays information about the number of products, suppliers, customers, recent customers and income/expenses.
-- Orders: displays a list of orders.
+- All orders: displays a list of orders.
-- Products: displays a list of products and has the functionality to add a new product and edit product data.
+- All products: displays a list of products and has the functionality to add a new product and edit product data.
-- Customers: displays a list of customers.
-- Suppliers: displays a list of suppliers and has the functionality to add a new supplier and edit supplier data.
+- All suppliers: displays a list of suppliers and has the functionality to add a new supplier and edit supplier data.
+- All customers: displays a list of customers.

 The user has the ability to authorize (log in and log out).
 Responsive design for different devices.